hl395/steer-prediction/README.md

 There are two generators in this project. **Training generator** is to generate samples per batches to feed into fit_generator().
 At each batch, random samples are picked, applied augmentation and preprocessing .
 So training samples feeding into model is always different. **Validation generator** is also to feed random samples in batches for validation, unlike training generator, only central images are used here and only proprocessing is applied.

 ## Model Training
-### 1. NVIDIA Model
-My first attempt was to use a convolution neural network model similar to the [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia, since it is a great place to start.
-From the paper, data collection is the first important part.
-Per project requirement, data collection can only performed on **Track 1**.
-I drove about 4 laps around **Track 1** by keyboard control to collect data.
-The driving wasn't extrememly smooth as actual driving.
-So I decided to use Udacity sample data as starting point.

-However it doesn't performs well enough, high loss in both training and validation.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 4 as evidenced by the validation loss is not getting lower anymore.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

-### 2. Comma.ai Model

-After many trial and error in modify Nvidia model, below are my best working model.
+All of three models I explored share the following design structure:
+1. First phrase - Normalization:
-- 1st layer: normalize input image to -0.5 to 0.5 range.
+   * Normalize input image data to -1 to 1 or -0.5 to 0.5 range
+   * Color space conversion layer(Optional): enable the model to select between 3 color channel
+2. Second phrase - Convolution with :
-1. First phrase: 3 convolution layers are applied with 5x5 filter size but the depth increases at each layer such as 24, 36, 48.
+   * `Convolution Layer` are applied with 5x5 filter size but the depth increases at each layer such as 24, 36, 48.
 Then, 2 convolution layers are applied with 3x3 filter size and 64 depth.
+   * `Maxpooling Layer` can also be used at choice to decrease the input size
-To avoid overfitting at convolution layers, Relu activation is applied after every convolution layers.
+   * `ReLU/ELU Activation` is applied following every convolution layer
+3. Third phrase:
-2. Second phrase: data from previous layer are flatten.
+   * `Dense Layer` -- Output from previous layer are flatten.
 Then dense to 80, 40, 16, 10 and 1.
 At each dense layer, 50% Dropout is also applied for the first 3 dense layer to avoid overfitting.
- With recommend from other students, L2 weight regularization is also applied in every convolution and dense layer to produce a smoother driving performance.
+L2 weight regularization is recommended in every convolution and dense layer to produce a smoother driving performance.
 After many trial and error, 0.001 produce best peformance for this model.
+   * `Dropout Layer` -- To avoid overfitting, Dropout with certain percentage can be added before or after the dense layer.
-3. For optimizer, Adam optimizer is used.
-I started with 0.001 training rate but 0.0001 seems to produce a smoother ride.
-Therefore, I kept 0.0001 learning rate.
+4. Optimizer(Learning Rate): Adam optimizer is suitable for this project, which can automatically adjust the learning rate.
+It is set with default value 0.001, but 0.0001 learning rate is recommended to avoid too aggressive error descedent and produce a smoother ride.
+Therefore, 0.0001 learning rate is selected.

-The final working weight was trained with 20 epoch, 0.27 adjustment angle and 64 batch size.
-To run training: `python model.py --epoch 20`
+To find the best fitting model, I experimented 3 existing models:
+### 1. NVIDIA Model
+NVIDIA published a practical working model in paper [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+So it is trustworthy resource to start with and verify their model in simulator.
+[model image]

+### 2. Comma.ai Model

 ![architecture](https://cloud.githubusercontent.com/assets/23693651/22402330/ac793d4a-e5c0-11e6-9c41-a014fe3dd1a7.png)